esc0rtd3w/ps3-ofw-psid-dump-tool/README.md

 * This uses the NPUP00030 version of Netflix.
 I will add the others soon.
 Make sure you have this version installed on your CFW before beginning *

+* I SHOULD WARN THAT THE CFW CONSOLE HDD GETS ERASED DURING THIS PROCESS!!! *

 Ok, this is yet another side project that I have been wanting to test more, and that day has come!!

 I have tested this on OFW 4.81, and it does indeed dump the correct PSID, verified by checking on the CFW console.